What is usability?

 A usable product is easy to learn.
-In this busy and competitive world, no one has time to use a product which is difficult to understand.
+In this busy and competitive world, no one has time to use a product that is difficult to understand.

 Ease of use is the first important thing that a user feels in a product, so it needs to be a priority while making design decisions.

-Keeping user’s goal in mind in design stage helps to achieve this component.
+Keeping the user’s goal in mind in the design stage helps to achieve this component.

-A good product is the one that do not require user to memorize it.
-Instead, user should be able to go through the layout and flow easily whenever he comes to use the product.
+A good product is one that does not require the user to memorize it.
+Instead, users should be able to go through the layout and flow easily whenever they come to use the product.

-A design should meet human’s psychological behavior and expectations so that he may not put extra efforts to remember its details.
+A design should meet human psychological behavior and expectations so that they may not put extra effort into remembering its details.

-If an error requires user’s input, then design should handle it gracefully by providing meaningful and polite error messages.
-This principle also needs to consider during each stage of design process.
+If an error requires the user’s input, then the design should handle it gracefully by providing meaningful and polite error messages.
+This principle also needs to consider during each stage of the design process.

-This usability component requires to provide a pleasant and satisfactory user experience.
+This usability component requires providing a pleasant and satisfactory user experience.
 If a user comes to use a product, he should be able to accomplish his goals in a way that he wants to come back again to the same product.